ArabicHTML/webpack/README.md

-# webpack with arabic html
+# webpack with arabic html tutorials

 1 - Clone the project
 2 - npm i